krm-functions/catalog/docs/render-helm-chart.md

-Note, the `chartArgs` map may seem unnecessary after sourcing the Helm chart, however, keeping it in the `RenderHelmChart` specification allows for chart updates through modification of the `version` field and re-sourcing of the Helm chart.
+Note, the `chartArgs` map may seem unnecessary after sourcing the Helm chart, however, keeping it in the `RenderHelmChart` specification allows for chart updates through modification of the `version` field and re-sourcing of the Helm chart - possibly using the [helm-upgrader function](docs/helm-upgrader.md).

 The script [`source-chart.sh`](source-chart.sh) implements this conversion, including fetching the chart.
 Obviously, this script